 An innocent person, wrongfully accused is a real problem.
 We know it in part thanks to post-conviction exonerations based on DNA and other evidence.
 Despite actual innocence, some juries have brought a guilty verdict.
-Hundreds of these cases are documented.
+Researchers document hundreds such cases.

 This reminds us that the legal system is a human enterprise.
 Though well-meaning, mistakes are inevitable over time.

 When those mistakes are made, is it better to exercise caution to prevent the possibly guilty going free?
-Or is it better to prevent the possibly innocent being convicted and imprisoned for something they did not do?
+Or is it better to prevent conviction and imprisonment of the possibly innocent?
 We now know that this is an either-or question.

-Constitutional law encourages fairness.
+Constitutional law requires fairness.
 It reminds us to jealously guard against convicting the possibly innocent with:

 - the burden of proving any fact is on the prosecutor

-- any doubt must be resolved to the benefit of the accused, unless unreasonable to do so
+- the jury resolves any doubt to benefit the accused, unless unreasonable

 A not-guilty verdict does not necessarily mean that the jury believed the person accused was actually innocent.
 A not-guilty verdict only means that the jury found reasonable doubt about some part of the prosecution’s case.

-But sometimes juries make a point to communicate that, in addition to their not-guilty verdict, they strongly believe the defendant to be actually innocent of the crime charged.
+But in addition to their not-guilty verdict; some juries make a point to communicate that they strongly believe the defendant to be actually innocent.

 Some of the famous exoneration cases followed guilty pleas, not trials.
 That surprises many.